 John J Coleman

-John Coleman is the Dean of the College of Liberal Arts and a professor of political science.
+John Coleman is Dean of the College of Liberal Arts and a professor of political science.
 Since arriving at CLA in 2014 he has focused his efforts in four key areas: ensuring that CLA alumni are the most desirable graduates available; relentlessly promoting and rewarding research and creative excellence; advancing diversity, equity, and inclusion of faculty, staff, and students; and deepening a culture of engagement with alumni, the community, and the state.

 A nationally recognized scholar, he is the author or editor of seven books on American politics and government and numerous articles in edited volumes and major journals.
 His research interests include political parties, elections and voting, legislative-executive relations, divided government, campaign finance, and the intersection of politics and economics.
 Frequently consulted by both government entities and media outlets for his expertise on American politics, he has served as an expert witness and consultant on campaign finance, government accountability, and legislative communications.